Why does Back Up need personal information?

 We may also receive information about you when you interact with third parties with whom we work.
-For example, where you’ve made a donation to us through a third-party website (e.g., Just Giving, Virgin Money Giving, Charity Checkout & BT MyDonate) and given them permission to share your information with us.
+For example, where you’ve made a donation to us through a third-party website (e.g., Just Giving, Enthuse, Facebook) and given them permission to share your information with us.

-We may receive your information from our partner charity, Aspire, if you have specifically given them consent to pass your details on to us.
-You can find more details about this on their website.
+We may receive your information from other partner organisations, (such as Aspire or the NHS), if you have specifically given them consent to pass your details on to us.
+You can find more details about this on the Aspire website.